 - 1 Create a Model Area Clearance strategy named D16TR3-RGH1 using:

 - a The D16TR3 tool.

 - b The Style as Offset All.

+- c A Thickness of 0.5

-- c Stepover 8 and Stepdown 12
+- d Stepover 8 and Stepdown 12

-- d A Thickness of 0.5

 - e In the Flat Machining page use Level.

-- f Select Unsafe segment removal (use the default settings) to prevent the D16TR3 tool from attempting to machine into the central pocket.
+- f Select the Unsafe segment removal page.

+- g Tick the box Remove segments smaller than threshold and leave the other settings as default.